Second Vienna Award: Award

-On 1 July 1940, Romania repudiated the Anglo-French guarantee of 13 April 1939, which had become worthless by the Fall of France.
-The next day, King Carol II addressed a letter to Hitler that suggested for Germany to send a military mission to Romania and to renew the alliance of 1883.
+On 1 July 1940, Romania repudiated the Anglo-French guarantee of 13 April 1939, which had become worthless following the fall of France.
+The next day, King Carol II of Romania suggested to Hitler that Germany dispatch a military mission to Romania and renew the alliance of 1883.
 Germany used Romania's new desperation to force a revision of the territorial settlement produced by the Paris Peace Conference of 1919 in favour of Germany's old allies: Hungary and Bulgaria.
-In an exchange of letters between Carol and Hitler (5–15 July), Carol insisted for no territorial exchange to occur without a population exchange, and Hitler conditioned German goodwill towards Romania on Romania's having good relations with Hungary and Bulgaria.
+In an exchange of letters between Carol and Hitler (5–15 July), Carol insisted that no territorial exchange occur without a population exchange, and Hitler conditioned German goodwill towards Romania on Romania's having good relations with Hungary and Bulgaria.
 The Romanian foreign minister was Mihail Manoilescu; the German minister plenipotentiary in Bucharest was Wilhelm Fabricius.

 In accordance with German wishes, Romania began negotiations with Hungary at Turnu Severin on 16 August.
-The initial Hungarian claim was 69000 km2 of territory with 3,803,000 inhabitants, almost two thirds of whom were Romanian.
+The initial Hungarian claim was 69000 km2 of territory with 3,803,000 inhabitants, almost two-thirds of whom were Romanian.
 Talks were broken off on 24 August.
 The German and Italian governments then proposed an arbitration, which was characterised in the minutes of the Romanian Crown Council of 29 August as "communications with an ultimative character made by the German and Italian governments".

 The Romanians accepted, and Foreign Ministers Joachim von Ribbentrop of Germany and Galeazzo Ciano of Italy met on 30 August 1940 at the Belvedere Palace in Vienna.
 They reduced the Hungarian demands to 43492 km2, with a population of 2,667,007.
 The treaty was signed by Hungarian Foreign Minister István Csáky and Romanian Foreign Minister Mihail Manoilescu.
-A Romanian crown council met overnight on 30–31 August to accept the arbitration.
-At the meeting, Iuliu Maniu demanded for Carol to abdicate and for the Romanian Army to resist the Hungarian takeover of northern Transylvania.
+The Romanian Crown Council met overnight on 30–31 August to accept the arbitration.
+At the meeting, Iuliu Maniu demanded that Carol abdicate and that the Romanian Army to resist the Hungarian takeover of northern Transylvania.
 His demands were pragmatically rejected.

 Population statistics in Northern Transylvania and the changes after the award are presented in detail in the next section.
-The rest of Transylvania, known as Southern Transylvania, with 2,274,600 Romanians and 363,200 Hungarians, remained part of Romania.
+Southern Transylvania, with 2,274,600 Romanians and 363,200 Hungarians, remained part of Romania.